16bama0911/zues-volatility-lab/README.md

-# Zeus Trojan -- Memory Forensics with Volatility
+# Zeus Trojan Memory Forensics with Volatility
+*Analysis of an infected Windows XP memory image using Volatility and Docker*

 ## Overview
 This project documents a memory forensics investigation of a Windows XP system infected with the Zeus Trojan, conducted using the Volatility Framework on an Ubuntu analysis workstation.
 The analysis focuses on identifying hidden processes, injected code, and command-and-control (C2) behavior that evades traditional disk-based detection.

 The investigation demonstrates how memory analysis can uncover advanced malware techniques such as process hiding, process injection, and legitimate process abuse.

-## Enviroment
+## Environment

 ### Analysis Host
 - Ubuntu Linux (VMware Workstation)
 - Docker (for Volatility 2 compatibility)